 - 7.1 The PSIAS requires that reporting and management arrangements must be put in place that preserve the Chief Auditor's independence and objectivity, in particular with regard to the principle that the Chief Auditor must be independent of the audited activities. - 7.2 PSIAS Standard 1110 requires that the Chief Auditor reports to a level within the organisation that allows the internal audit activity to fulfil its responsibilities.
-CIPFA and the Chartered Institute of Internal Auditors expect that the Chief Auditor should report to at least corporate management team level. - 7.3 Within RBC, the Chief Auditor reports functionally to the Audit & Governance Committee and administratively to the Director of Finance (Sec 151 Officer) and has direct right of access to the Chief Executive. - 7.4 The Internal Audit team will ensure that independence and objectivity are maintained in line with the PSIAS including where non-audit work is undertaken.
-To manage potential conflicts of interest, internal auditors have no operational responsibilities and any independence issues are highlighted at the planning stage for individual audit assignments. - 7.5 If independence or objectivity is impaired in fact or appearance, the details of the impairment must be disclosed in the first instance to the Chief Auditor and reported to the Section 151 officer as appropriate.
+CIPFA and the Chartered Institute of Internal Auditors expect that the Chief Auditor should report to at least corporate management team level. - 7.3 Within RBC, the Chief Auditor reports functionally to the Audit & Governance Committee and administratively to the Executive Director of Resources (Sec 151)

-- 7.6 Internal Audit will have no executive responsibilities.
+- Officer) and has direct right of access to the Chief Executive.
+The Chief Auditor also has direct access to the Chair of the Audit & Governance Committee. - 7.4 The Internal Audit team will ensure that independence and objectivity are maintained in line with the PSIAS including where non-audit work is undertaken.
+To manage potential conflicts of interest, internal auditors have no operational responsibilities and any independence issues are highlighted at the planning stage for individual audit assignments. - 7.5 If independence or objectivity is impaired in fact or appearance, the details of the impairment must be disclosed in the first instance to the Chief Auditor and reported to the Section 151 officer as appropriate. - 7.6 Internal Audit will have no executive responsibilities.
 It is not an extension of, or a substitute for, the function of management.
 Responsibility for internal control rests fully with managers, who should ensure that arrangements are appropriate and adequate.
 It is for management to accept and implement audit recommendations or to accept the risk resulting from not taking any action. - 7.7 The Chief Auditor will confirm to the Audit and Governance Committee on an annual basis, within the Annual Report, the organisational independence of the Internal Audit Service. - 7.8 The Chief Auditor will report audit findings to the Council's Corporate Management Team and Audit & Governance Committee.